marvelefe/vit-brain-tumor/README.md

     ```

 3. **Prepare the dataset**:
-   - Place your image dataset under the `./data/Training` and `./data/Testing` directories.
+   - Place your dataset under the `./data` directory and split your training and validation so you have two sub-directories: `./data/Training` and `./data/Testing` directories.

-   - Ensure the directory structure aligns with PyTorch's `ImageFolder` format.
+> A sample dataset can be downloaded here on Kaggle https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset

 ## Training the Model